-Our Trust Board Directors
+Our Members and Trust Board Directors

+I have always lived in South East Cornwall.
+I qualified as a Solicitor in November 1991 and have practiced mainly in Cornwall since qualifying.
+I have been based in Liskeard since 2002.
+I am a member of the Country Landowners Association and the Cornwall Law Society.
 I was previously a trustee on the Board of the Caradon Citizen Advice Bureau and was part of the merger process into one Bureau within Cornwall.

 I am looking forward to the continued expansion of the Trust and the opportunities and benefits it will give to all the children in South East Cornwall.

 My three children have attended local schools which are now part of SMART, and I first got involved in 2008 as a parent governor at Liskeard School.
 I have lived in Cornwall since 2002, initially working in Plymouth for the Regional Development Agency then becoming the Director of the Combined Universities in Cornwall between 2009 and 2013.

 I am now also a Governor of Plymouth Marjon University and Plymouth College of Art, and I am chair of the body that leads on standards and church school academies for the Diocese of Truro.
 With my husband I own and run Looe Valley Vineyard just outside St Keyne.

 Before moving to Cornwall I worked in Bristol as human resources director for a large regional law firm and for a national further education body where I led on leadership development and teacher training for Colleges.

 I want SMART to be a place where every child and young person whatever their background can flourish and develop to their full potential, and where our schools work closely with supportive local communities to achieve this.

 Mr James Kitson